What Is MoCD Type A?

 - Urine or blood test (also called a biochemical test); the results of this test, along with your child’s symptoms, are enough to confirm a diagnosis of MoCD1

-- However, a genetic test is the only way to confirm a diagnosis of MoCD Type A1,2
+- However, a genetic test is the only way to tell the difference between MoCD Type A, MoCD Type B, and MoCD Type C1,2

 - Urine tests